Skip to main content

 • Scheduled Tentative (all) hrs

+This option is only available if your team uses time-tracking features (Pro and Enterprise plans).
 This export shows the logged hours per date for each person on the project during the selected timeframe.
-This option is only available if your team uses time-tracking features.

 The time tracking data export of the Single Project Report includes: